How to Restrict Content in WordPress (Complete Guide)

 How To Restrict Access To Your Entire Website

 ProfilePress gives you an easy way to restrict access to your entire website.
-This way, rather than restricting access to pages, you allow the pages you want to be available to all your website visitors.
+Rather than restricting access to pages, you allow the pages you want to be available to all your website visitors.

 This is a good option if you’re building a membership site with only a few pages that should be accessible to the general public.